virtual-imaging-platform/VIP-python-client/README.md

 - [Run a *session* intermittently][progress] without a dedicated variable ;
 - [Relaunch a *session*][finished] after it has been "finished".

+#### Run a *Session* Intermittently
 [progress]: #run-a-session-intermittently "Run a Session Intermittently"
-[finished]: #relaunch-a-finished-session "Relaunch a Finished Session"

-#### Run a *Session* Intermittently

 Some pipeline runs can take hours or days.
-These runs should be monitored on the [VIP portal](vip-portal) while turning off your Python interpreter.
+These runs should be monitored on the [VIP portal][vip-portal] while turning off your Python interpreter.
 Using an identifiable `session_name`, the procedure can be left at any time and resumed with an identical VipSession object.
 ```python
 # Connect with VIP